scottt/debugbreak/README.md

 * Trigger a software breakpoint hit when executed (e.g. **SIGTRAP** on Linux)
 * GDB commands like **continue**, **next**, **step**, **stepi** must work after a **debug_break()** hit

 Ideally, both GCC and Clang would provide a **__builtin_debugger()** built-in funciton that satisfies the above on all  architectures and operating systems.
-Unfortunately, this kind of compiler support is not yet widely available.
+Unfortunately, that is not the case (yet).
 GCC's [__builtin_trap()](http://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-g_t_005f_005fbuiltin_005ftrap-3278) causes the optimizers to think the code follwing can be removed ([test/trap.c](https://github.com/scottt/debugbreak/blob/master/test/trap.c)):
 ```C
 #include <stdio.h>